 Everybody burst into laughter.
 Clearly, even in Slovenia, national treasures can be highly subjective.

-Enjoy your own sojourn into Sensational Slovenia, far away from this writer’s smart-ass antics.
-Departing in July, 2018, the trip will be hosted by our Sales Manager, the exceedingly charming (and far less sarcastic) Kevin Robitaille.
+Enjoy your own sojourn into Slovenia, far away from this writer’s smart-ass antics.
+Departing in July, 2019, the trip will be hosted by both Out Adventures’ founder Robert Sharp, and digital marketing specialist Carl Hiehn.